groegercesg/QueryBridge/README.md

 ### Populate the database with data

 With Postgres setup and our database existing, the next step is to populate our database.
-Run the following command, or customise the parameters:
+Run the following command in the root of the project directory, or customise the parameters:

 ```bash
 python3 sql_to_pandas/prepare_database.py --database_connection database_connection.json --scaling_factor 1 --db_gen tpch-dbgen --data_storage data_storage --constants tpch-prep